-- (a) Jail Based Competency Treatment Program ("JBCT"): a collaboration between California Department of State Hospitals, San Luis Obispo County Sheriff's Office, and San Luis Obispo County's contracted medical provider to restore competency to mentally ill inmates so they can stand trial. - (b) Involuntary Antipsychotic Medication Order ("Order"): a court order authorizing the administration of involuntary antipsychotic medication to an inmate. - (c) Involuntary Antipsychotic Medication Review Order: a court order requiring a review hearing of an inmate's status prior to ordering involuntary medication. - (d) JBCT Staff: mental health professionals working in conjunction with correctional staff and the County's contracted medical provider to restore competency of mentally ill inmates to stand trial. - (e) Behavioral Health Unit Deputy: correctional deputy assigned to the JBCT Program who works in partnership with staff from the California Department of State Hospitals, to facilitate programs and treatment to restore competency of mentally ill inmates to stand trial. - (f) Behavioral Health Unit Sergeant: correctional sergeant assigned to supervise the JBCT Program who works in partnership with staff from the California Department of State Hospitals, to facilitate programs and treatment to restore competency of mentally ill inmates to stand trial. - (g) Custody Emergency Response Team: correctional deputies with specialized training in the safe and lawful application of force and calculated use of force tactics. - (h) Mental Health Prescribers: licensed psychiatrists or psychiatric nurse practitioners contracted to provide mental health and program services within the County's adult detention facilities. - (i) Medical Provider or Medical Staff: San Luis Obispo County's contracted medical service provider who provides licensed medical services to the inmate population in the County's adult detention facilities; positions include psychiatrists, psychiatric nurse practitioners, registered nurses, and psychiatric technicians. - (j) Treatment Facility: a facility designated to provide medically approved medication to inmates found to be mentally incompetent and unable to provide informed consent due to a mental disorder pursuant to California Penal Code Section 1367, et seq
+- (a) Jail Based Competency Treatment Program (JBCT): a collaboration between California Department of State Hospitals, San Luis Obispo County Sheriff's Office, and San Luis Obispo County's contracted medical provider to restore competency to mentally ill incarcerated persons so they can stand trial. - (b) Early Access Stabilization Services (EASS): a collaboration between California Department of State Hospitals, San Luis Obispo County Sheriff's Office, and San Luis Obispo County's contracted healthcare provider to provide restoration services to incarcerated persons prior to admittance into a state facility. - (c) Involuntary Antipsychotic Medication Order: a court order authorizing the administration of involuntary antipsychotic medication to an incarcerated person for a determined amount of time. - (d) Involuntary Antipsychotic Medication Review Order: a court order requiring a review hearing of an incarcerated person's status prior to ordering involuntary medication. - (e) JBCT Staff: mental health professionals working in conjunction with correctional staff and the County's contracted healthcare provider to restore competency of mentally ill incarcerated persons to stand trial. - (f) Behavioral Health Unit (BHU) Deputy: correctional deputies assigned to the Kansas Jail Max unit, EASS and JBCT Program who work in partnership with staff from the California Department of State Hospitals, to facilitate programs and treatment to restore competency of mentally ill incarcerated persons to stand trial.

+- (g) Behavioral Health Unit (BHU) Sergeant: correctional sergeant assigned to supervise the Kansas Jail Max unit, EASS and JBCT Program who works in partnership with staff from the California Department of State Hospitals, to facilitate programs and treatment to restore competency of mentally ill incarcerated persons to stand trial. - (h) Custody Emergency Response Team (CERT): correctional staff with specialized training in the safe and lawful application of force and calculated use of force tactics. - (i) Mental Health Prescribers: licensed psychiatrists or psychiatric nurse practitioners contracted to provide mental health and program services within the County's adult detention facilities. - (j) Qualified Mental Health Professional (QMHP): Includes psychiatrists, psychologists, psychiatric social workers, licensed professional counselors, psychiatric nurses, and others who by virtue of their education, credentials, and experience are permitted by law to evaluate and care for the mental health needs of incarcerated persons. - (k) Qualified Health Care Professional (QHP): Includes physicians, physician assistants, nurses, nurse practitioners, dentists, dental hygienists, dental assistants, MAs, CNAs, mental health professionals, and others who by virtue of education, credentials, and experience are permitted by law to evaluate and care for incarcerated persons. - (I) Constant observation: a continuous unobstructed direct visual observation of an incarcerated person to ensure the incarcerated person is not under physical duress or harming themselves.
+Use of video monitoring does not qualify. - (m) Forced Involuntary Medication Process after multiple attempts of utilizing communication and incentives, if deemed appropriate, an incarcerated person refuses to comply with an involuntary medication court order staff may use reasonable force to control an incarcerated person in order for a QHP to safely administer prescribed medications.